cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Load Balancer and Traffic Manager (az-101-03).md

 1. From the **az1010302w-lb** blade, display the **az1010302w-lb - Backend pools** blade.

-1. From the **az1010302w-lb - Backend pools** blade, add a backend pool with the following setttings:
+1. From the **az1010302w-lb - Backend pools** blade, add a backend pool with the following settings:

     - Name: **az1010302w-bepool**